Best Pet Stores

 Pet health and conditions

 Some pet stores sell live animals, either as their main business or in addition to other retail activities.
 You should check to see that the store practices responsible, ethical treatment of their animals.
-This will help ensure that your pet will be happy and healthy when you bring it home.
+This will help ensure your pets are happy and healthy when you bring them home.

 • Animal origins: Stores that sell animals should disclose where their animals are from, including where their parents were bred and where they were born and raised.
 You will want to know the name of the breeder or supplier, as well as whether or not they have any necessary accreditations or certifications.
 Be sure to ask about your pet’s health history.

 • Appearance of animals: As you browse a pet store, you should look at the physical appearance of the animals for sale.
 Check out whether they appear healthy.
-They should appear happy and not scared or skittish, and should seem to be well-fed and unstressed.
+They should look happy, not scared or skittish, well-fed and unstressed.

 • Living conditions: Look to see whether the pets in a store are kept in clean cages with a clean water supply and fresh food.
 The cages should be kept free of debris and waste, and they should not be overcrowded.